List of Cincinnati Bearcats men's basketball head coaches

-Wes Miller, the current head coach of the Cincinnati Bearcats.

 Bob Huggins, the winningest head coach in Bearcats men's basketball history.

 The following is a list of Cincinnati Bearcats men's basketball head coaches.
-There have been 28 head coaches of the Bearcats in their 122-season history.
+There have been 29 head coaches of the Bearcats in their 125-season history.

-Cincinnati's current head coach is Wes Miller.
-He was hired as the Bearcats' head coach in April 2021, replacing John Brannen, who was fired after the 2020–21 season.
+Cincinnati's current head coach is Jerrod Calhoun.
+He was hired as the Bearcats' head coach in March 2026, replacing Wes Miller, who the school announced would not return after the 2025–26 season.